Develop sharper lawyers.

 Ang et al.'s systematic review found strong support for debate in health-professions education, with low-bias studies consistently reporting gains in both healthcare content learning, in addition to core professional skills such as critical thinking, communication, teamwork, and evidence appraisal.
 Its effectiveness comes from the preparation debate demands: students have to research the issue, evaluate the evidence, consider competing perspectives, and synthesize their thinking into a persuasive argument. — Ang et al., 2019, GMS Journal for Medical Education

 Hausmann et al. found pairs required to jointly explain solutions solved more problems while asking for fewer hints.
-On Soapbox, pairs of students effectively collaborate to dissect both sides of a resolution, deepening their learning in the process. — Hausmann et al., 2008, Proceedings of the Cognitive Science Society
+On Soapbox, pairs of lawyers effectively collaborate to dissect both sides of an argument, deepening their learning in the process. — Hausmann et al., 2008, Proceedings of the Cognitive Science Society

 In a blind field test across five university psychology modules, 94% of GPT-4 submissions went undetected, and the AI scripts scored about half a grade boundary above real students—showing why static written work no longer verifies who did the thinking. — Scarfe et al., 2024, PLOS One

 In a PRISMA-guided systematic review of 17 studies, it was concluded that oral assessment can enhance validity, reliability, and academic integrity when it is well aligned, supported, and implemented.
-Because oral assessment allows real-time interaction, examiners can probe students' reasoning and better distinguish superficial recall from deep understanding. — Nallaya et al., 2024, Issues in Educational Research
+Because oral assessment allows real-time interaction, this format tests reasoning and better distinguishes superficial recall from deep understanding. — Nallaya et al., 2024, Issues in Educational Research

 Nallaya et al. found oral assessment's rise is tied not only to misconduct concerns but to authenticity: spoken, two-way response mirrors workplace situations where students must justify decisions and answer follow-ups, not just submit polished prose. — Nallaya et al., 2024, Issues in Educational Research